We are expecting! Puppies may be available March 2020

-We are accepting inquiries for our Whippet waiting list.
-This is no guarantee that there will be availability.
+We always welcome inquiries for our Whippet waiting list.
+However, this is no guarantee that there will be availability.
 We may also forward your inquiry to one of our trusted fellow Responsible Breeders.
+In addition to protecting the breed and the future, we always work to pair responsible owners with the right dog for your lifestyle.

 We are located in Southern California, near the Los Angeles Area.
 Our litters are not for profit.
 The parents are fully health tested and pedigrees are carefully planned.
 Our motto is "Quality over Quantity".
 We only have a litter when we need something to go on with for showing or performance activities.
 This is a hobby of LOVE to preserve the future of the breed.
 Time and money are invested to ensure that the best possible new lives are brought into the world and socialized early.
-Each puppy is very special to us and we are here to support them and their owners for their entire life.
+Anyone who gets a dog from us is considered family for life, and you may join our private support group or reach out to us at any time, for any reason for Whippet Tech Support.
+Los Angeles TripleStar Whippet owners are offered special boarding, pet sitting by day or extended stays, teeth cleaning and grooming, nail trim / nail grinding.
 Should your situation change, we will always welcome our dogs back, no questions asked.
+We hope that all first homes will be forever homes, for the happiness and welfare of the dog.

 PLEASE NOTE:

-We are accepting inquiries for our Whippet waiting list.
-This is no guarantee that there will be availability.
+We always welcome inquiries for our Whippet waiting list.
+However, this is no guarantee that there will be availability.
 We may also forward your inquiry to one of our trusted fellow Responsible Breeders.
+In addition to protecting the breed and the future, we always work to pair responsible owners with the right dog for your lifestyle.

 We are located in Southern California, near the Los Angeles Area.
 Our litters are not for profit.
 The parents are fully health tested and pedigrees are carefully planned.
 Our motto is "Quality over Quantity".
 We only have a litter when we need something to go on with for showing or performance activities.
 This is a hobby of LOVE to preserve the future of the breed.
 Time and money are invested to ensure that the best possible new lives are brought into the world and socialized early.
-Each puppy is very special to us and we are here to support them and their owners for their entire life.
+Anyone who gets a dog from us is considered family for life, and you may join our private support group or reach out to us at any time, for any reason for Whippet Tech Support.
+Los Angeles TripleStar Whippet owners are offered special boarding, pet sitting by day or extended stays, teeth cleaning and grooming, nail trim / nail grinding.
 Should your situation change, we will always welcome our dogs back, no questions asked.
+We hope that all first homes will be forever homes, for the happiness and welfare of the dog.

 PLEASE NOTE: